 Eating Greek food in Toronto does not have to be expensive.
 If you want to satisfy your taste buds with tons of Greek food in a short space, head to the Taste of Danforth, which is Canada’s largest street festival that takes place in August.
-The festival is in Greek town right next to the Pipe and Chester subway station.
+The festival is in Greek town right next to the Broadview, Pape and Chester subway station.
 Countless local vendors serve Gyros that is made to order, a variety of seafood, grilled meat, soft drinks, and alcohol beverages.
 There are live performance and concerts from 12 pm to 6 pm on three main stages.

 Art Gallery of Ontario

 If you are a contemporary art lover, the Art Gallery of Ontario (AGO) is your style.
 Featuring the largest collection of Canadian art, this museum has over 90,000 artworks.
 There is lots of traveling, modern, and permanent art created by local and world-renowned artists, including The Group of Seven, Monet, Henry Moore, Jackson Pollock, and Picasso.
 The admission is free Wednesday evenings from 6:00 to 9:00 pm.

 Watch free shows and concerts at Dundas Square

 Yonge and Dundas Square is an open public space that resembles the Time Square in New York, where free concerts, movies, promotions, and cultural activities take place.
 Take a look at the Yonge and Dundas Square event calendar for details.

 Go to the beach